Corruption in Equatorial Guinea

 Sasha Lezhnev of Global Witness noted in 2008 that the government earns oil revenues in the billions yearly, while the population lives on less than $1 a day.
 President Teodoro Obiang is said to have control over the oil reserves and the government, Ganesan claimed, and consequentially the country's immensely rich treasury is "a private cash machine for a few" rather than used for any public benefit.
 According to the Financial Times, foreign diplomats joke that Equatorial Guinea is a family-run business which holds a seat at the UN.
 The nation is known among foreign businessmen as a poor environment for business and investments.
 The individual who has become most associated in the international media with the corruption of Equatorial Guinea's leaders is Teodorin Obiang, a son of the president whose lavish lifestyle in southern California, Paris, and elsewhere has made headlines and been the target of investigations by American and French authorities, among others.

 Because of the levels of corruption, the country always ranks near the bottom of Transparency International's (TI) Corruption Perceptions Index.
-In 2022, only nine countries were lower, on a scale of 180 countries where the country ranked highest is perceived to have the most honest public sector.
+In 2024, only four countries had lower scores in the Index of 180 countries worldwide, where the country with the highest score is perceived to have the most honest public sector.
+Only two countries scored lower in sub-Saharan Africa.
 It is the only nation in the world since 2008 to receive a score of 'zero' for budget transparency.
 In 2008, a U.S. State Department report indicated that officials in Equatorial Guinea are frequently engaging in corruption and illegal practices with impunity.
 In 2014, the country received a score of zero on TI's Open Budget Index.
 From 1996 to 2013, the Economic Intelligence Unit gave the country a score of 0.0 for "control of corruption".
 On the National Resource Governance Institute's Resource Governance Index, Equatorial Guinea received a "failing" score of 13/100, ranking 56th out of 58 countries.
 On "reporting practices", it received a score of 14/100, for a rank of 55th.